umair-developer/UDotsAnim/README.md

 ## Contributions

 Your contributions are most welcomed.
-Do let me know if you find any kind of issue while using this file.
+Do let me know if you find any kind of issue while using this library.
 Please open an issue to discuss that problem.
 Thanks

 ## Auther